-In other words, it appears title insurance companies do not trust the tax auction process to completely extinguish the legal rights of owners and lenders prior the tax auction.
+In other words, title insurance companies do not trust the tax auction process to completely extinguish the legal rights of owners and lenders prior the tax auction.
 Practically, it is unlikely that a prior owner or lender has a valid claim of ownership.
 But to prevent unnecessary risk, the title insurance company will require a quiet title action against the previous owner and lender (if any).
 By naming the previous interest-holders in a quiet title action, the new purchaser completely extinguishes any claims of ownership from those parties.
 At that point, title should be fully insurable and marketable, thereby increasing property value.

 Of course, investors can shortcut this process by selling to a party willing to accept the Tax Deed without title insurance.
 But the pool of buyers willing to accept a property without title insurance is extremely small.
 So, without a quiet title action to make the property insurable, the market value of the tax property suffers dramatically due to lack of demand.